x1angli/pyDDNS/README.md

-DDNS-chiasma
+pyDDNS
 ============

-A Dynamic DNS system used to update DNS records.
+A Dynamic DNS system used to update DNS records based on Python.

 # Introduction
-This python project contains the following three modules:
+This Python project contains the following three modules:

 1. Upstream